MAVIDH Score: A COVID-19 Severity Scoring using Chest X-Ray Pathology Features: Results

 \subsection{Separability}

 Before using the selected classes as a scoring model, one should first attest if such particular classes are separable.
 Given the limited data set size, one should take extreme care to constrain overfitting and thus choose a simple classifier not simply to shatter the data set.
 Since a simpler classifier means a simpler set of admissible functions relying on fewer features, they have the advantage of being more robust with a stronger chance of generalising.
-As previously mentioned for scoring, attesting the separability between classes will also be done by using the Cohen data for fitting the classifier and the external (Hanno) data set for validation.

 The classifier chosen, given the model selection criteria mentioned above, was a shallow and limited decision tree.
-The only parameters changed from the scikit-learn library \cite{scikit-learn} defaults were the maximum depth of the tree to 3, and the minimum leaves in a node to 10.
+The only parameters changed from the scikit-learn library \cite{scikit-learn} defaults were the maximum depth of the tree to 4, and the minimum leaves in a node to 20.
 This setting aggressively limits the ability of the thee to branch into nodes based only on a few observations, consequently limiting overfitting.
-In fact, the following separability figures resulted from a decision tree with only 5 nodes (5 from the 18 features).
 The in-depth work of using shallow decision trees for analysing the semantic features relevant for classification was done in a previous work by the authors \cite{gomes2020potential} and will thus not be discussed in detail here.